GATEKEEPER-OU/Synthetic-Data/README.md

 The architecture of the different RNN models had been tailored around as specific configutation of data.
 These configuration correnspond to GK reference use cases, i.e., clinical studies involving a data collection combining, e.g., MHR, wearable biometric and behavioural data, and self-assessment surveys in the standard FHIR format.

-The project consists of 3 main parts
+The project consists of 3 main parts:

 1. Generator